microsoft/react-native-windows/README.md

 [Good First Task](https://github.com/ReactWindows/react-native-windows/labels/Good%20First%20Task) and [help wanted](https://github.com/ReactWindows/react-native-windows/labels/help%20wanted) are great starting points for PRs.

 Each pull request has the unit tests, code analysis, and a [Winium](https://github.com/2gis/Winium) integration test run in the AppVeyor CI service.
 To shorten the feedback cycle, please be sure to [run the unit tests in Visual Studio](https://github.com/ReactWindows/react-native-windows/blob/master/CONTRIBUTING.md#running-unit-tests-in-visual-studio) and verify they are passing before submitting pull requests.
-For extra credit, verify the examples in RNTester continue to work properly.
+For extra credit, [verify the examples in RNTester](https://github.com/ReactWindows/react-native-windows/blob/master/CONTRIBUTING.md#using-rntester) continue to work properly.

 ### Examples

 - If you're looking for sample code, just browse the RNTester folder in the GitHub web UI
-- From your recursive clone of the react-native-windows repo, run ``git pull --recurse-submodules`` to make sure you're up to date with latest code
-- Start the React Native packager by running `react-native start`
-- Open RNTester.sln from the RNTester submodule folder in Visual Studio.
-- Set the StartUp project to the example you want to run, press F5.

 ## License